aneillans/azure-entra-externalid/README.md

 To test the module:

 1. Navigate to the `test/` directory
-2. Update the `testing.tf` file with your specific values (tenant ID, subscription ID, etc.)
+2. Update the `testing.tf` file with your specific values (resource group ID, etc.)
 3. Run the following commands:

 ```bash